TomHarrop/tomharrop.github.io/src/resume.md

     This involves experiment design, method development and data analysis to address challenges in conservation genomics, species identification, and biodiscovery in plants and insects.

 2021--Present
-:  **Academic Specialist**, Melbourne Bioinformatics, University of Melbourne, Australia, and **Bioinformatician**, Galaxy Australia.
+:  **Academic Specialist**, Australian BioCommons and Melbourne Bioinformatics, University of Melbourne, Australia.
     I provide training and support to researchers and projects who use bioinformatics in Melbourne's biosciences precinct.
-    I am part of the team that develops and runs Galaxy Australia and global Galaxy infrastructure.
+    My current focus as a **Bioinformatician** with Galaxy Australia is on developing and running Galaxy Australia, and global Galaxy infrastructure.

 ### Previous research and University positions